-One of the earliest native social philosophies was transcendentalism, which took various forms, including the esthetic individualism of Thoreau; the intellectual individualism of Emerson-whose ideas, however, were considered so dangerous to society that he was not permitted to lecture at Harvard University; the "associationist" cooperative activity of Channing, grafted onto Fourierism; and finally, the revolutionary ideas of Orestes Brownson.
+One of the earliest native social philosophies was transcendentalism, which took various forms, including the esthetic individualism of Thoreau; the intellectual individualism of Emerson-whose ideas, however, were considered so dangerous to society that he was not permitted to lecture at Harvard University; the "associationist" cooperative activity of Channing, grafted onto Fourierism; and finally, the revolutionary ideas of Orestes Brown-

 Brownson, of the above, was the only real member of the working class.
-It is interesting here to quote from his article, "The Laboring Classes." published in 1840, an account of the factories of New England, where the workers were mostly women:
+It is interesting here to quote from his article, "The Laboring Classes." pubpublished in 1840, an account of the factories of New England, where the workers were mostly women:

-"The great mass wear out their health, spritis and morals without becoming one whit better off than when they commenced labor.
+The great mass wear out their health, spritis and morals without becoming one whit better off than when they com-menced labor.
 The bills of mortality in these villages are not striking, we admit, for the poor girls when they can toil no longer go home to die.
-We know no sadder sight on earth than one of our factory villages presents, when the bell at break of day, or at the hour of breakfast or dinner, calls out its hundreds or thousands of operatives."
+We know no sadtoil no longer go home to die.
+We know no sad-der sight on earth than one of our factory villages presents, when the bell at break of day, or at the hour of breakfast or dinner, calls out its hundreds or thousands of operatives